ge-high-assurance/VERDICT/tools/verdict/README.md

-If you decide that you do want to set up a full-blown OSATE development instance capable of launching and debugging a complete runtime OSATE product along with the VERDICT plugin, you can follow the instructions in [Setting up an OSATE development environment](https://osate.org/setup-development.html).
-Once you have launched your OSATE development IDE and waited for it to import the OSATE sources, you can import our OSATE plugin sources into it as well.
-You will not need to change your OSATE development IDE's target platform to make some build errors go away; OSATE's target platform will be a superset of our OSATE plugin's target platform except for one feature (de.itemis.xtext.antlr.sdk.feature.group) which you may have to install into your IDE from its own [update](http://download.itemis.com/updates/releases/2.1.1) site.
+If you decide that you do want to set up a full-blown OSATE development instance capable of launching and debugging a complete runtime OSATE product along with our VERDICT plugin, you can follow the instructions in [Setting up an OSATE development environment](https://osate.org/setup-development.html).
+Once you have launched your OSATE development IDE and waited for it to import the OSATE sources, you can import our VERDICT plugin sources into it as well.
+You will not need to change your OSATE development IDE's target platform to make some build errors go away; OSATE's target platform will be a superset of our VERDICT plugin's target platform except for one feature (de.itemis.xtext.antlr.sdk.feature.group) which you may have to install into your IDE from its own [update](http://download.itemis.com/updates/releases/2.1.1) site.

 # Additional notes

-Even though our OSATE plugin sources have pom files, we still need to keep the com.ge.research.osate.verdict.dsl/.project file under source control to ensure that it is present at all times.
+Even though our VERDICT plugin sources have pom files, we still need to keep the com.ge.research.osate.verdict.dsl/.project file under source control to ensure that it is present at all times.
 If that .project file is missing, the Tycho build will not be able to call the GenerateVerdict.mwe2 workflow successfully.
 I've spent lots of time trying to ensure the GenerateVerdict.mwe2 workflow works in both Unix and Window environments no matter which directory you run Maven in.